kwobny/Old-Robotics-Repo/README.md

 If all the wait arguments are doubles, then switch the wait data types from Object to double.

 Think about restructuring the library classes.
 Maybe put all the wait code (simple wait, complex wait, etc.) in the separate wait class, make a different class for distance processing, and another for move commands, and another for the absolute core features.
+Also think about making a complex motions class which extends motions class.
+This class will contain complex methods such as path finding and drawing.

 Consider making interval wait be based upon set timeout instead of being its own thing

+In the code, make it clear that the width of the robot is the perpendicular distance between the wheel's axis of movement, and the length is the parallel distance.
+Make it clear that the width and length are the distances between the contact points of the wheels to the ground.

 Get rid of the overflow protection (if wheel value goes above 1 or below -1) in lin trans function, and instead make overflow protection in the syncMotors function, where entire thing will be scaled down if one of the motors in the universal buffer exceeds amount.
 Also include protection when accelerating the speed factor.